Nek5000/nekRS/doc/source/tutorials/fdlf.rst

    fdlf0.f00002
    ...

-The preferred mode for data visualization and analysis with *Nek5000* is to use Visit/ParaView.
+The preferred mode for data visualization and analysis with *NekRS* is to use Visit or ParaView.
 One can use the script *visnek*, to be found in ``/scripts``.
 It is sufficient to run:

 .. code-block:: console

    $ visnek fdlf

 to obtain a file named ``fdlf.nek5000`` which can be recognized in Visit/ParaView.
 In the viewing window one can visualize the flow-field as depicted in :numref:`fig:velocity_paraview` as well as the temperature profile as depicted in :numref:`fig:temperature_paraview` below.

 .. _fig:velocity_paraview: